TylerM2112/middlewherev3/styleGuide.md

 ```

 #### Chaining functions happen on different lines
-The first function should be on the first line then the rest of the chain should be on seperate lines
+The first function should be on the first line then the rest of the chain should be on separate lines

 ```js
 // bad